(FAQ’s not reviewed by or approved by FHA or Federal government)

 What am I responsible for doing after I have the Reverse Mortgage?

-A senior may live in their home and there will never be a payment required.
 During the time the loan is in effect, you remain responsible for real estate taxes and homeowners insurance as well as any other bills associated with maintenance and upkeep of your home.

 Will this affect my Medicare?